SoftRyzen-internship/superfood/README.md

-## Superfood
+# Superfood

   <a href="https://superfood.vercel.app/">
     <img src="/public/images/og-image/ogp-image.jpg" alt="Superfood" />
   </a>

+##

 Superfood - the site of a Ukrainian company that offers superfoods for your health.
 It is built with Next.js, Tailwind CSS, TypeScript — a powerful and modern stack that provides scalability, performance, and ease of maintenance.
-The synergy between these technologies enables fast development, an excellent developer experience, and flexibility in content management and presentations. .
+The synergy between these technologies enables fast development, an excellent developer experience, and flexibility in content management and presentations.

+##

 <details>
   <summary>Table of Contents</summary>